The 5 most stunning bars in Brussels

 3) Library Bar

 This is one of the most civilised bars in the EU district.
 Tucked into a corner of the Stanhope Hotel’s marble lobby, the Library Bar is decorated with leather-bound books and a painting of a dog above a blazing fire.
 There are newspapers to read while assorted nibbles come with the drinks.

 4) Métropole Bar

-The Métropole Bar on Place de Brouckère is once again one of the most stylish spots in town.
+The Métropole Bar on Place de Brouckère is one of the most stylish spots in town.
 Many famous people have sat in the glittering 19th-century interior surrounded by marble, gilt and mirrors.
-The bar closed down recently for renovation work, but it has reopened looking refreshed and a little more welcoming.
 Here is the perfect place to sit with a coffee on a Saturday afternoon among elderly ladies with little dogs and actors from downtown theatres.

 5) Le Grand Central